100% Pure Seed. No Fillers. Non GMO.

 I absolutely love them and they make an awesome display!
 (Everyone thinks so.)
 I put all the red, pink and purple ones together mixed randomly.
 Then I put the light pink ones where my rose bushes are--so I have to go to the yard to see those.
 I wish I had grouped those a little thicker, but that's OK.
 They still look awesome.

 Then… I have all the peachy ones in the front yard and they are coming up--no blooms yet, (photo shows later bloom) but they are getting ready.
 They look so good!
 I am so excited.

-1. Plant them close together.
+I wish I could have a whole field of tulips around my house they're so cool.Karen TabakaSt.
+Louis Thanks, Karen, for sharing your great photos!
+They're great examples of several things many gardeners never learn about tulips.1.
+Plant them close together.
 In both photos, you can clearly see how good they look as a mass.
 If they were spaced out, the whole display would be weak.